savonarola/pulse-meter/README.md

 # 2012-05-24 11:08:00 +0400: 7.0
 ```

-Note: if you're using simple counters (for example: timelined/counter) and you need to set their ttl, use also another option called **raw_data_ttl** (Default value is 1 hour.
-After 1 hour data will expire)
+Note: if you're using simple counters (for example, `timelined/counter` or `timelined/hashed_counter`) you may just set `raw_data_ttl` parameter equal to `ttl`, then sensor data will persist for the set period even without running `pulse reduce` periodically.
 ```ruby
 requests_per_minute = PulseMeter::Sensor::Timelined::Counter.new(:my_t_counter,
   interval: 60,